Today’s topic is crucial because there is great confusion about a healthy relationship. Many of us never knew!

 The Signs of a Toxic Person.

 You start to doubt your sanity at times.
 Is this person manipulating you, or are you imagining things?
 Do you find yourself making excuses for this person?
-Are you rationalising away fearful or suspicious feelings about them?
+Are you rationalizing away fearful or suspicious feelings about them?
 Are there things that don’t add up?

 Trust these feelings because they are telling you something.

-A real apology is as follows:
+A genuine apology is as follows:

-Step 1: I am sorry (the magic 5-letter word) without using the word salad, β€œbuts” or excuses and said time-appropriately.
+Step 1: I am sorry (the magic 5-letter word) without using the phrase “salad, ““buts,” or “excuses,” and said it time-appropriately.

-Step 2: Stating what they did to you and that their behaviour hurt you, rather than saying, β€œI feel bad about MY behaviour.”
-(NEWSFLASH this was about hurting you – it’s not about YOU!)
+Step 2: Stating what they did to you and that their behavior hurt you, rather than saying, “I feel bad about MY behavior.”
+(NEWSFLASH: this was about hurting you, not YOU!)

 Step 3: Explaining from their heart how they will do their best not to do this again.

-In a toxic person’s world – in their separation consciousness of β€œsomeone has to win, while someone else loses” – unity is unthinkable.
+In a toxic person’s world – in their separation consciousness of “someone has to win, while someone else loses” – unity is unthinkable.

 We all know when people would rather be RIGHT than in a relationship with you.
-Your inner being knows that this person chooses pride rather than reform, does not care about your feelings, and will re-offend because they literally don’t accept that they did something wrong.
+Your inner being knows that this person chooses pride rather than reform, does not care about your feelings, and will re-offend because they don’t accept that they did something wrong.

 This person is controlling.

-They try to run your feelings, mind and world.
+They try to run your feelings, mind, and world.

 Toxic people are deeply insecure and unstable.
-They easily take umbrage and lash out, abandon you, or do some other terrible act where the punishment does not match the crime.
+They quickly take umbrage and lash out, abandon you, or do some other terrible act where the punishment does not match the crime.
 Especially when you try to hold them accountable.

 Plus, the goalposts move.
 What was acceptable yesterday may have changed today.

 If you are honest with yourself, you know that grown adults don’t behave like this.
-They are not as picky, insecure, demanding, entitled, suspicious, unreasonable, vengeful and quite frankly, SICK.
+They are not as picky, insecure, demanding, entitled, suspicious, unreasonable, vengeful, and quite frankly, SICK.

 It does not work.
 You give an inch; they take a mile.

-They are never appeased, settled or ‘normal’,
+They are never appeased, settled, or ‘normal,’

 It… just… does… not… stop.
 The cycle of violence continues.